Efficient Symbolic Execution of Software under Fault Attacks: Introduction

-In particular, BINSEC~\cite{ESOP23}, the current state-of-the-art, relies on symbolic execution to analyze how fault injection may affect the behavior of a software program.
-It models the impact of hardware faults on the software's control flow using \emph{test inversion}.
-Recall that at the binary code level, a program may implement a branching statement using a pair of comparison and jump operations, where the comparison sets a flag and the jump operation tests it, based on which the control is transferred to different program locations.
-This work~\cite{ESOP23} assumes that right before testing the flag, the flag may be inverted (from true to false, or vice versa) depending on whether a fault is injected.
-While it may appear to be a reasonable approach at first glance, we shall show in this work that the fault modeling is not accurate.
-As a result, some realistic safety violations may be missed.
+\textbf{Fault Modeling.} Current state-of-the-art techniques for modeling the impact of hardware faults on a software program have two limitations.
+First, the fault model is not realistic in the sense that it does not model what actually happens at the hardware level.
+Second, the fault model is not accurate in the sense that it may miss fault-induced program behaviors that can show up in practice.
+For example, to model the impact of a hardware fault on the program's control flow, an existing technique is called \emph{test inversion}~\cite{ESOP23}.
+In general, a program may implement a branching statement, such as an \textsf{if-else} statement, using a pair of comparison and jump operations.
+Specifically, the comparison sets a CPU flag and the jump operation tests the CPU flag, based on which the control is transferred to different program locations (see Section~\ref{subsec:testinversion} for details).
+Test inversion assumes that, right before testing, the CPU flag may be inverted from $true$ to $false$ or vice versa, depending on whether a hardware fault is injected at that moment.
+Thus, the impact of the hardware fault is modeled by flipping the two conditions guarding the two branches of an \textsf{if-else} statement.

-Another limitation is the inefficient analysis algorithm.
-Recall that the previous work relies on symbolic execution to systematically explore all possible program paths, including the fault-induced ones that otherwise would not have been feasible.
-However, symbolic execution is known to suffer from the path explosion problem, and with fault injection, the problem is exacerbated.
-While the state-of-the-art~\cite{ESOP23} attempts to mitigate path explosion using a technique called fault saturation, which avoids exploring program paths where the number of injected faults exceeds a predefined bound, the technique alone is not sufficient in reducing the extremely high computational cost.